OWASP/owasp-mastg/Document/Testcases/0x06_OMTG-RARE.md

 - OWASP MASVS : V8.4: "Verify that the app checks its installation source, and only runs if installed from a trusted source."
 - CWE : N/A

-### OMTG-RARE-005: Test Simple Debugger Detection / Prevention
+### OMTG-RARE-005: Test Basic Debugger Detection / Prevention

 Debugging is a highly effective way of analyzing the runtime behaviour of an app.
 It allows the reverse engineer to step through the code, stop execution of the app at arbitrary point, inspect and modify the state of variables, and a lot more.
 OWASP MASVS L2 requires a the app to implement a simple form of debugger detection / prevention.
 The app should either actively prevent debuggers from attaching, or terminate when a debugger is detected.